 Pattern Scaling Calculator

-Calculates scaled pattern dimensions when you need to resize a sewing pattern up or down by a percentage.
-Use it when printing patterns at a non-standard scale or grading between sizes.
+Compute scaled pattern dimensions when you need to enlarge or reduce a sewing pattern by a percentage.
+Useful for grading between sizes, copying patterns at non-standard scale, or fitting a pattern to non-standard body proportions.

 About this calculator